Comment by timonoko

 Is this true that Maaori is crapped by Ænglish spelling?
 In all other languages long vowel is just two wovels, not some stupid umlaut on top.

-timonoko 10 months ago
+timonoko a year ago

 Yes, says ChatGPT: